Mathnerd314/stroscot/docs/Commentary/Learning.rst

 Learning
 ########

+There is clear, comprehensive, and up-to-date documentation.
+It is easy for developers experienced with other languages to get started.
+There is a large and active community of users providing guidance and support.
+Programs run quickly and scale well.
+It is easy for experienced developers to understand and maintain programs.

 Learning a language takes time and effort.
 Typically, programmers are pressed for time, so the goal would be to learn a "minimum viable amount" of Stroscot in a short period of time.
 As a project, Stroscot should provide resources to help programmers learn Stroscot efficiently and in as pleasant a manner as possible.

 Formats